ahmadmdabit/SystemProcesses/SystemProcesses.Desktop/Views/StatsView.IMPLEMENTATION.md

 ## Problem Statement

 **Initial Issue**: StatsView window would overlay the taskbar initially but would move behind the taskbar when the taskbar was clicked or activated.
-Windows shell integration allows the taskbar to override standard `HWND_TOPMOST` behavior during activation events.
+Windows explorer integration allows the taskbar to override standard `HwndTopMost` behavior during activation events.

 **Requirement**: Maintain StatsView above all windows including the taskbar permanently, while adhering to project's zero-allocation, thread-safe, and efficient patterns.